-for soli, chorus, and orchestra
+for soli, chorus, and orchestra Vocal score

-Vocal score

 Geoffrey Hudson

-2019

 Geoffrey Hudson

 A Passion for the Planet

 (2019)

 VOICES

 Soprano and Baritone solos Mixed Chorus Children's Chorus (treble voices)

 INSTRUMENTS

-A Passion for the Planet is available in two scorings: a chamber version scored for 12-person ensemble (flute, oboe, clarinet, 2 horns, trombone, percussion, 2 violins, viola, cello, and bass), and a full orchestra version scored for 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, percussion, harp, and strings.
+A Passion for the Planet is available in two scorings: a chamber version scored for 12-person ensemble (flute, oboe, clarinet, 2 horns, trombone, percussion, 2 violins, viola, cello, and bass), and a full orchestra version scored for 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, percussion, harp, and strings.

 DURATION

-55 minutes
+60 minutes

 FIRST PERFORMANCE

-Northampton, MA, June 15, 2019: Illuminati Vocal Arts Ensemble, Tony Thornton, conductor
+Northampton, MA, June 15, 2019: Illuminati Vocal Arts Ensemble, Tony Thornton, conductor; Dashon Burton, baritone; Alisa Pearson, soprano; Hampshire Young People's Chorus (K.C.
+Conlan, director)

-CON CONTENTS
+CONTENTS pa page

 I CHORUS: Everything We Need 1

 II CHORUS: In the Briefest Moment of History 22

-Ш CHORUS: The Three Gyres 24
+III CHORUS: The Three Gyres 32

-IV BARITONE: A Gift 45
+IV BARITONE: A Gift 53

-V CHORUS: We Are Driving in a Car 51
+V CHORUS: We Are Driving in a Car 59

 VI SOPRANO & CHORUS: Why Should I Bear the Blame?
-63
+71

-VII CHORUS: The Ice Caps Are Melting 70
+VII CHORUS: The Ice Caps Are Melting 78

-VIII CHILDREN'S CHORUS, BARITONE, & CHORUS: The Question 90
+VIII CHILDREN'S CHORUS, BARITONE, & CHORUS: The Question 98

-IX CHORUS: Hope Is A Verb 102
+IX CHORUS: Hope Is A Verb 110

-X SOPRANO, BARITONE, CHILDREN'S CHORUS, & CHORUS: Nothing That Is Worth Doing 107
+Х SOPRANO, BARITONE, CHILDREN'S CHORUS, & CHORUS: Nothing That Is Worth Doing 115

-XI SOPRANO, BARITONE, CHILDREN'S CHORUS, CHORUS, & AUDIENCE: Holy Earth, Ancient Home 116
+XI SOPRANO, BARITONE, CHILDREN'S CHORUS, CHORUS, & AUDIENCE: Holy Earth, Ancient Home 124

 A Passion for the Planet TEXT

 I CHORUS: Everything We Need

 "At this very moment, the Earth is above you, [the Earth is] below you, all around you, and even inside you.
 The Earth is everywhere...
 The water in our flesh, [the rock in] our bones, ... [we] all... are part of the Earth...
 We are [part of] the Earth and we... [carry] her within us."

 (adapted from Thich Nhat Hanh's Loveletter to the Earth, p.
 8)

 "Everything we need to live a good life is here on this [planet].
 Everything we need is here on Mother Earth...
 She gives us all... we need for life...
 She supports our feet as we walk...
 It gives us joy that she... care[s] for us as she has... [since] time [began]."

 (Haudenosaunee Thanksgiving address)

 Cry out with joy!
 Fill your heart with gladness!
 Bring forth a song of praise!
 Praise for the planet, gladness for its blessings, and joy in creation!

 Alleluia!